Understanding the 'Cloud' Like I'm 5

 Companies like

-These are Cloud solution providers with email cloud solutions like Gmail and Outlook.
-Storage cloud solutions like Google Cloud, Microsoft Azure, and AWS Cloud services.
+These are Cloud solution providers offering email cloud solutions, such as Gmail and Outlook.
+Storage cloud solutions, such as Google Cloud, Microsoft Azure, and AWS Cloud services.

 Does the Cloud have anything to do with Cloud Computing?